echobind/playbook/source/2-our-operating-process.md

 - staging/production deployment notifications
 - bug notifications

-If clients have files, documents or images that should be included in the project, they can be dropped into the slack chat room to be shared among everyone working on the project.
+If clients have files, documents or images that should be included in the project, they can be dropped into the Slack chat room to be shared among everyone working on the project.
 This eliminates additional overhead like email or adding individual accounts to Dropbox shared folders.

 ## Meetings

 We don’t have a lot of meetings.
 Everyone stays in communication using chat.
+The longest meeting we have is a [Roadmapping Session](#the-roadmapping-session), which is done at the start of the project.
+The length varies, but it can take anywhere from 2 hours to a full day.

-We start off every day with a quick update on what’s going in our client projects, which usually takes 5 minutes or less.
+Following the [Roadmapping Session](#the-roadmapping-session), we start off every day with a quick update on what’s going in our client projects, which usually takes 5 minutes or less.

 At the end of a week we have a recap meeting to discuss the iteration that was just completed.
 If possible, we want our clients to attend this.
 We limit the recap meeting to 30 minutes.

-We use Google Hangouts for both of these meetings since its nice to see everyone face-to-face.
+We’re a virtual office, so we use Google Hangouts for both of these meetings.
+It’s nice to see everyone’s face.

 ## Project Management

-Our preferred project management software is Waffle.
+Our preferred project management software is [Waffle](http://waffle.io).
 Waffle is a [Kanban board](http://en.wikipedia.org/wiki/Kanban_board) tool that integrates directly with Github Issues, which we use extensively during a project.
-Don’t worry if you’ve never used one of these types of tools; they are extremely easy to grasp.
+Don’t worry if you’ve never used one of these types of tools; they are quite easy to grasp.

 We typically set up our boards in the following way: